 -

-(26th – 27th) In the last blog I forgot to mention an amusing incident whilst visiting Antigua, we sat on a bench in the main square, resting our feet, hiding from the heat of the day under a pretty mimosa tree when Sue fancied purchasing some cashew nuts from a passing vendor.
-She had a… Continue Reading
+29th January 2019 In my last blog, I forgot to mention an amusing incident during our visit to Antigua.
+We had been resting our feet on a bench in the main square, seeking refuge from the midday heat beneath a pretty mimosa tree, when Sue decided she fancied some cashew nuts from a passing vendor.… Continue Reading

 -

-(22nd – 25th) Now that we are heading north up of the coast of the land mass of Central America we are beginning to see more signs of life in the sea around us.
-We do come across the occasional freighter swiftly passing a mile or so away in the opposite direction, something that we… Continue Reading
+26th January 2019 Now that we are heading north along the coast of Central America, we are beginning to see more signs of life in the sea around us.
+Occasionally, we encounter a freighter swiftly passing a mile or so away in the opposite direction, something we did not witness during our entire Atlantic crossing.… Continue Reading

 -

-(22nd) There was a full cruise day after Aruba to reach the entrance to the Panama Canal, it was our goodbye to the Caribbean, it had been good to us; calm seas, blue skies, heat and some great views and memories.
-We apparently picked up the pilot somewhere out to sea at 5.30am, the Canal… Continue Reading
+23rd January 2019 There was a full cruise day after Aruba before we reached the entrance to the Panama Canal, a farewell to the Caribbean, which had treated us well: calm seas, blue skies, heat, and plenty of great views and memories.
+We picked up the pilot somewhere out to sea at 5.30 am.
+The… Continue Reading

 -

-(19th – 21st) When you share a tin can with 1800 people for any length of time you are bound to come across some interesting individuals.
-Past cruises have shown us that the human form can certainly attain eye-watering proportions in both size and body shape, living on a food conveyor belt doesn’t help matters,… Continue Reading
+22nd January 2019 When you share a tin can with 1,800 people for any length of time, you’re bound to encounter some interesting characters.
+Previous cruises have shown us that the human form can reach truly eye-watering proportions in both size and shape, undoubtedly exacerbated by the constant availability of food.
+However, in Columbus, such… Continue Reading

 -

-(12th-19th) We are now fully settled into the ship’s routine of entertainment and mealtimes, supplementing it with trips to the cabin, gym and deck etc. Of course, we could eat when we wish, skip an activity, or perhaps attend a club/group that we have rejected as being too active (Zumbah), uninteresting (Bridge) or beyond our… Continue Reading
+19th January 2019 We are now fully settled into the ship’s routine of entertainment and mealtimes, supplementing it with visits to the cabin, gym, and deck.
+Of course, we have the flexibility to eat whenever we wish, skip an activity, or even reconsider a club or group we initially dismissed, whether for being too energetic… Continue Reading

 -

-(7-11th) Due to a delay in refuelling, we didn’t leave our berth in Amsterdam until midnight, by then we were snug in our cabin.
-A sea day means that on waking we read the morning ship’s daily magazine in earnest and plot what we are going to do in between meals and the evening entertainment.… Continue Reading
+8th January 2019 A delay in refuelling meant we didn’t leave our berth in Amsterdam until midnight, by which time we were snug in our cabin, asleep.
+The following sea day meant that, on waking, we read the ship’s daily magazine in earnest and planned our activities between meals and the evening entertainment.
+I had… Continue Reading

 -

-5th & 6th Jan.
-Whether we went travelling again depended on Sue getting well, neither of us wanted to repeat the disappointment of cancelling our trip down the Amazon last January, so with that in mind Sue resolutely stuck to the task and remained in pyjamas for four days, she kept herself warm, dosed herself… Continue Reading
+7th January 2019 Whether we made it onto our next cruise depended on Sue getting well.
+Neither of us wanted to repeat last January’s disappointment of cancelling our trip down the Amazon.
+With that in mind, Sue resolutely stuck to the task, staying in her pyjamas for four days, keeping herself warm, dosing herself with… Continue Reading

 -

-With Brexit dominating the news 24/7 it was a refreshing change on the 28th Nov. to get out into the Leicestershire countryside on a ramble with John.
-I had plotted a circular route from the Royal Oak in Great Dalby into my GPS using some new software, it had indicated the distance as being 9.9… Continue Reading
+Christmas & New Year 2018 With Brexit dominating the news 24/7, it was a refreshing change on the 28th of November to get out into the Leicestershire countryside for a ramble with John.
+I had plotted a circular route from the Royal Oak in Great Dalby into my GPS using some new software.
+The app… Continue Reading